 19.101 Adaptors shall be tested in a draught-free environment at the centre of a plane wooden sheet which shall be at least 20 mm thick, 500 mm wide and 500 mm high.

-Socket-outlet parts of adaptors are tested using a test plug with brass pins having the minimum specified dimensions.
+Socket outlet parts of adaptors are tested using a test plug with brass pins having the minimum specified dimensions.
 Clamping units having the dimensions specified in Fig. 18 are fitted on each live pin and earthing pin, if any, of the plug part of the adaptor.
 Each clamping unit is equipped with a thermocouple which can be mounted either together with the pin or fixed permanently within the dotted area of Fig 18.

 If it is not possible to use the clamping unit of Fig. 18 due to the design of the plug, the clamping unit may be modified in order to perform the test